Conveuropean logo

 Balmberg Switzerland

-Last weekend a very nice colleague of mine invited us over to have dinner at her place and to “spicy it up” she proposed to go to the Bamberg Seilpark, around 10 km away from Solothurn, in the Jura mountains..
-I have seen these rope parks before in Switzerland but this was the first time I attempted to get into an climbing harness, clicked my safety line and climbed on the trees overcoming a different set of obstacles.
+Last weekend a very nice colleague of mine invited us over to have dinner at her place and to “spicy it up” she proposed to go to the Bamberg Seilpark, around 10 km away from Solothurn, in the Jura mountains.
+I have seen these rope parks before in Switzerland but this was the first time I attempted to get into a climbing harness, clicked my safety line and climbed on the trees overcoming a different set of obstacles.
 I went as far as my shoulders let me go but my colleagues were very brave and successfully attempted the black circuit, full of really high challenging obstacles.
-In this picture you can see my brave colleague when she was about to swing on the monkey bars some 20 meters above the ground!.
+In this picture you can see my brave colleague when she was about to swing on the monkey bars some 20 meters above the ground!
 Chapeau.

 Amazing Istambul